pengfei99/DataGovernance/README.md

 ## 2. The five decision domain for data governance

-In previous section, we have said we need to make decisions to ensure effective management of data.
+In the previous section, we have said we need to make decisions to ensure effective management of data.
 In general, we have five principle decision domains:
 - **Data Principles**: defines behaviors of all stakeholders of a dataset and establish the link between them.
 For example, for a dataset, we define and assign role such as business owners and data professionals to people.
 We also define their responsibility.
-For instance, business users need to help provide information about data quality as well as its lifecycle, interpretability and access.
+For instance, business users need to help provide information about data quality as well as its lifecycle, interpretability, and access.
 Based on this information, data professionals implement data quality control, access control, etc.

-- **Data life cycle**: Defines the data life cycle and ensure the data life cycle in the organization conforms with the data governance policy.
+- **Data life cycle**: Defines the data life cycle and ensures the data life cycle in the organization conforms with the data governance policy.

 - **Data Quality**: Defines the rules and metrics that evaluate the data quality.

 - **Metadata management**: Defines the metadata model and specification to ensure the data discoverability, usability, traceability, etc.

-- **Data security**: Defines security policies to ensure the data confidentiality, integrity, and availability.
+- **Data security**: Defines security policies to ensure data confidentiality, integrity, and availability.

-Below figures shows a graphical presentation of the above definitions
+Below figures show a graphical presentation of the above definitions

 ![introduction_of_data_governance_terms](img/metadata_management.png)